BretStateham/UDLLabs/IoTHubs/readme.md

 # MISSION GOAL : ESTABLISH IOT HUB COMMUNICATIONS

 We have lost communications with the space station.
 However, we have indications that there are still devices running on Mars.
-We know that there is a coffee pot on the station that we can communicate with using Azure IoT Hubs, and a command set inspired by the Hypertext Coffee Pot Control Protocol (HTCPCP/v1.0, [RFC 2342](https://www.ietf.org/rfc/rfc2324.txt)).
+We know that there is a coffee pot on the station that we can communicate with using Azure IoT Hubs, and a command set inspired by the Hypertext Coffee Pot Control Protocol (HTCPCP/v1.0, <a target="_blank" href="https://www.ietf.org/rfc/rfc2324.txt">RFC 2342</a>).
 First, we will provide you with some core skill training to help you ramp up an Azure IoT Hubs, then we'll have you to attempt to establish communications with the coffee pot.

 ____